 At first, everyone ignored the box.
 No one believed it would catch on; loose cargo had been the way of trade for 3,000 years since the Phoenicians and it had worked OK for all that time.
-Hardly anyone thought that the huge changes to cargo handling, ports and ships required by a changeover to boxes would ever come about: it was impossible; and clearly the people backing the change were crazy and/or had their own distorted commercial motivations.
+Hardly anyone thought that the huge changes to cargo handling, ports and ships would ever come about: it was impossible; and clearly the people backing the change were crazy and/or had their own distorted commercial motivations.

 But soon enough there were ships built for boxes and ports built for boxes.
 At that point the dockers and their unions knew they were in a fight for their very survival.
 And fight they did: they fought as hard as they could, any way they could, for as long as they could.
 Others joined the fight against the boxes because their livelihoods were threatened: shipowners with old ships, most of the existing ports, all the politicians owned by the existing industries and unions, and many more.

 The battle raged for more than two decades.
 Eventually the boxes won, and the docker's unions had so few members in work they could fight no longer, and no one was using their old ports, and the public had finally realised that the dockers and the old ports were killing trade and that their argument was entirely self-centred compared to their protestations that the box was evil.